tunapanda/TI-wp-content-theme/CONTRIBUTE.md

 ## Step 3: Designing the swagifacts into a swagpath

 A swagpath is made by creating a new Page in Wordpress, using the [course] and [h5p-course-item] shortcodes to create an ordered list of H5P swagifacts, and placing the swagpath in the appropriate part of the curriculum.
-Creating swagpaths requires that the XXXXXX plugin be installed on your Wordpress instance.
+Creating swagpaths requires that the [wp-h5p-xapi](https://wordpress.org/plugins/wp-h5p-xapi/) plugin be installed on your Wordpress instance.

 1. Select "Pages" -> "Add New" from the left hand menu.